giuliacappelli/dissertationData/README.md

 ## Verbs

   ### Matching English and Italian verbs
-  target and filler verbs, single csv file
+  Target and filler verbs in a single csv file
   ### Target verbs
-  two csv files for English and Italian, each verb with corpus frequency and Zipf score
+  Two csv files for English and Italian, each verb is annotated with corpus frequency (ukWaC and itWaC) and Zipf score

 ## Corpus dObjs

   ### Raw nouns
-  text
+  The full list of direct objects for each verb as extracted from ukWaC/itWaC (a separate file for each verb)
   ### Cleaned nouns
-  text
+  The list of direct objects for each verb, cleaned as described in the thesis (a separate file for each verb)

 ## Behavioral PISA

-  ### stimuli
+  ### Stimuli
-  files with verb-noun1-noun2 for eng and ita (actual stimuli are noun1-noun2, verb is reported here for completeness's sake)
+  Files with verb-noun1-noun2 for English and Italian (actual stimuli are noun1-noun2, verb is reported here for the sake of completeness)
-  ### judgments
+  ### Judgments
-  full judgments provided by 25 people (per language) on a 7-point Likert scale
+  Full judgments provided by 25 people (per language) on a 7-point Likert scale
-  ### scores
+  ### Scores
-  Behavioral PISA scores computed with ad-hoc script in other repository here (put link!)
+  Behavioral PISA scores computed with ad-hoc script in [other repository here](https://github.com/giuliacappelli/behavioralPISA)

 ## Predictors